-We are conducting our Phase 1 clinical trials for APG777 and APG808 in Australia and we may choose to conduct one or more of our future clinical trials outside the United States.
+We are conducting our Phase 1 clinical trials for APG777 and APG808 in Australia, and our Phase 2 clinical trial for APG777 includes sites outside the United States, and we may choose to conduct one or more of our future clinical trials outside the United States.
 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of this data is subject to conditions imposed by the FDA.
 For example, the clinical trial must be well designed and conducted and performed by qualified investigators in accordance with ethical principles.
 The trial population must also adequately represent the U.S. population, and the data must be applicable to the U.S. population and U.S. medical practice in ways that the FDA deems clinically meaningful.
 In addition, while these clinical trials are subject to the applicable local laws, FDA acceptance of the data will depend on its determination that the trials also complied with all applicable U.S. laws and regulations.
 If the FDA does not accept the data from any trial that we conduct outside the United States, it would likely result in the need for additional trials, which would be costly and time-consuming and would delay or permanently halt our development of the applicable product candidates.
 Even if the FDA accepted such data, it could require us to modify our planned clinical trials to receive clearance to initiate such trials in the United States or to continue such trials once initiated.